anikan/JavaStyleChecker/README.md

 * For every passed in file:
 * It first checks how much of the file is comments.
 * Then checks for missing method, class, and file headers.
 (Currently not checking javadoc style).
 * Then one letter (i,j,k) and one letter and multiple number (i1,j2234,k3) variable names when assigned or declared (Thanks to Purag Moumdjian).
-Also temp, variable, var, and thing.
-Just to making sure they're reading the writeup.
 * Then lines over 80 characters.
 * Then magic numbers.
-Makes sure that it isn't just assigning an instance variable and ignore magic nums in comments.
+Makes sure that it isn't just assigning an instance variable and ignores magic nums in comments.
 * Then checks indentation.
 * Finally it sums up all issues from all passed in files and displays results and optionally copy pastable comments.